anders-w-rasmussen/crispr_decryptr/README.md

 pip install git+https://git@github.com/anders-w-rasmussen/crispr_decryptr
 ```

-Please note that CRISPR-Decryptr requires Python 3.6.
+Please note that CRISPR-Decryptr requires Python 3.
 It also requires wget to collect data off of the web (https://www.gnu.org/software/wget/).
-The code was written and tested on macOS (Mojave), and is a command line application.
+The code was written and tested on macOS (Mojave) using python 3.7, and is a command line application.
 The code is not intended for Windows.

 # The Method